 It can be hard to always stay on the health track.
 Life is all go, go, go and busy, busy, busy.
-There’s family and emails and text and errands and activities and to-do lists.
+There’s family, emails, texts, errands, activities and to-do lists... just to name a few!
 There are days where you’re constantly playing catch up, grabbing the most convenient food option, finishing that job or email instead of making it to the gym, and reaching the end of the day feeling emotionally and physically depleted.

 Whether you work in an office, for yourself or for the family, success comes from planning your work and working your plan.
 If you’re trying to keep your health journey on the straight and narrow, try this simple strategy for tackling your day proactively.

 Take five minutes each morning to think about what the day ahead holds, and ask yourself: